onyx-lang/onyx-book/src/operators/if-else.md

 }
 ```

-While this operator should be scarely used for the sake of readable code, it can be very handy in certain circumstances.
+While this operator should be rarely used for the sake of readable code, it can be very handy in certain circumstances.